Bonney/magic-card-finder/README.md

 # Magic Card Finder

+> **Note: This project is an exercise in using the Cursor IDE**
+>
+> This project was created as a demonstration of using Cursor IDE with its built-in AI capabilities.
+The vast majority of the code in this repository was generated directly by Cursor using its integrated AI models.
+This serves as an example of how AI-assisted development can be used to rapidly prototype and build web applications.

 A modern web application for searching and exploring Magic: The Gathering cards using the Scryfall API.

 ![Magic Card Finder](https://raw.githubusercontent.com/Bonney/magic-card-finder/main/public/screenshot.png)